Randstad: Culture

 It is sometimes argued that a cultural divide exists between the Randstad and the rest of the country.
 This distinction is usually made in relation to Dutch politics and media, who according to critics are mostly interested in the affairs of the Randstad.
 Both branches (government and media) have their centre in the Randstad; respectively in The Hague and in Hilversum.
 The Randstad itself, however, does not represent a unified cultural zone.
 It is not a 'place' of residence or a carrier of cultural identity.
 According to the late influential urbanist Niek de Boer, the Randstad simply 'does not exist'.
 While the cities and landscapes in the Randstad share some commonalities, there are also large differences originating in centuries of divergent development.
 There are strong local identities within the region, especially in rural environments.

-Politically, the Randstad is broadly right-leaning and conservative, with student cities, including Amsterdam, Utrecht, Haarlem, Leiden and Delft, being more left-leaning and progressive.
+Politically the Randstad is often portrayed as a highly-educated progressive 'bubble', but reality is more nuanced here as well.
+The major urban centres of Amsterdam and Utrecht are indeed left-leaning, progressive strongholds, while Rotterdam and The Hague also include a notable presence of right-wing populist voters.
+As elsewhere in the Netherlands, other larger and mid-sized cities with substantial student populations, such as Leiden and Delft, also tend to lean left, whereas the suburban regions of the Randstad are generally more inclined towards right-leaning conservative parties.

 The Randstad is home to some of the most reputable universities in Europe, including the University of Amsterdam, the VU Amsterdam, Leiden University, Erasmus University Rotterdam, Utrecht University and the Delft University of Technology.